Rule Change: Completed

-On 16 March 2018 the AEMC received a rule change request from AEMO to amend the National Electricity Rules.
-The request seeks to apply a 'global settlement' framework to the demand side of the wholesale electricity market.
+On 16 March 2018 the AEMC received a rule change request from AEMO to apply a 'global settlement' framework to the demand side of the wholesale electricity market.

 |Energy Queensland||Origin Energy|